Opinionated Fable2 - Architecture & Performance

 }, Record);

-Here is you can see, I don’t have to define Union as Enum just to get optimized JavaScript.
+Here, you can see, I don't have to define Union as Enum just to get optimized JavaScript.

-You want to save few more lines
+Want to save a few more lines?

 Try this